Understanding Jig & Fixture Design, Construction, and Equipment

 Figure 4-4.
 Square pallet tooling plates are available for all horizontal machining centers with standard square pallets.

 Figure 4-5.
-Rectangular pallet tooling plates are for machining centers with rectangular pallets, or square pallets requiring a larger mounting surface.
+Rectangular pallet tooling plates are for machining centers with rectangular or square pallets requiring a larger mounting surface.

 Figure 4-6.
 Platform tooling plates provide a raised horizontal mounting surface for easier workpiece access on horizontal machining centers.